 Perrin Preston had married a native American woman, Peggy Clark.
 In 1878 Perrin was prosecuted for the relationship under confusing and conflicting marriage laws passed by the legislature of Washington Territory that year.
 Territorial Supreme Court Justice Roger S. Greene then resolved the difficulties by ruling that a marriage was legal if entered into willingly by both partners, and that the legality of the marriage was not dependent upon a paper registration.
 Nonetheless, to make sure, Perrin and Peggy were married by a Snohomish County Justice of the Peace in February 1879.
 The names of their two children, George and Marthy, were listed as witnesses to the marriage.

 By 1872 Charles Preston, age 46, had moved from Snohomish County to Seattle where he got into legal trouble again.
 Along with Henry Edwards who was also from Maine, the two men were charged with illegal timber-cutting at what is now the Fremont neighborhood in Seattle.
 The property was then known as the Strickler claim, filed under homestead laws in 1854.
-As of the 1870s William A. Strickler was presumed dead, however the legal issues regarding ownership of Strickler’s land claim had not yet been resolved.
+As of the 1870s William A. Strickler was missing and presumed dead, however the legal issues regarding ownership of Strickler’s land claim had not yet been resolved.
 For that reason no one lived on the Strickler property which still had stands of trees.

 Perhaps, seeing all that tantalizing untouched timber so near at hand, Charles Preston and Henry Edwards thought that no one would notice if they cut down some trees on the Strickler property.
 We don’t know who “reported” them, but it is likely that Henry Yesler, who owned the only sawmill in Seattle at that time, inquired as to the source of the logs which Preston and Edwards brought in.